rsrohan98/Kubernetes/Architecture/README.md

 We can have one or more Worker Nodes

-* Container Runtine: This contains the container runtime like Docker,Rocket etc.
+* _Container Runtine_: This contains the container runtime like Docker,Rocket etc.

 * Kubelet : This is agent which is installed on all worker nodes.
 This is heart of Worker Nodes.
             This components helps Master node if Node is up and working fine.

-* Kube Proxy :
+* Kube Proxy : This is Network proxy which runs on all worker nodes.
+Basically it is used to set Network rules for your Worker Nodes.